 The back seems to be a problem area for many therapists across all disciplines.
 I’ll admit that it can seem to be a complicated joint when you look at every single little thing that could go wrong.
 It can be overwhelming!
 Your back moves in many different ways and is incredibly strong, whilst incredibly mobile!
 Just think of the incredible feats of strength you see people doing WITHOUT injuring their backs!

 I think that this may be the reason that it typically isn’t treated effectively and if you’re reading this then I can almost guarantee that you have, or have had, frustrating low back pain.
 So if you’d humour me for a few minutes, let me offer a solution to your pain… there is HOPE for you yet – take it from a back pain Physiotherapist!

 It kills me when I hear people say, “Ohh I just can’t do that anymore, my low back can never get better – my Physio told me to change my lifestyle to avoid certain activities.”
 This is a nonsense and lazy approach to treating low backs!

 The truth is your back CAN and SHOULD be able to go through the full range of movement and, by avoiding movements, you will develop more stiffness, pain and decrease movement in your low back further.
 Avoid all movements that hurt suddenly doesn’t seem like such great advice anymore does it?

 Back pain is more often a sign that you need to move your back more, albeit with a graded loading protocol to help you to achieve this.
-What you may notice that seems weird, is that when you have lower back pain and you lay down, your back pain decreases, however when you get up from this position your back pain feels even worse than it did before.
+What you may notice that seems weird, is that when you lay down, your pain decreases, however when you get up from this position your back pain feels even worse than it did before.
 On the contrary, when you go for a gentle walk with lower back pain, initially it may feel slightly worse, however by the end of the walk you feel much better.

 Movement is medicine – you are made to move!